 Partners agree that the Partnership is intended to integrate existing information, augmented if required to provide an agreed level of detail that will meet the stated purpose.
-Any additional funding required will be sought collaboratively from the Partners.
-This will include resourcing and in-kind support to undertake data identification and synthesis, program design, and report card publication.
-Financial contributions from partners are to be invoiced by the Partnership before September for each financial year as outlined in the table below.
+Any additional funding required will be sought collaboratively from the Partners and may require (in addition to the MoU) a deed of agreement, to which the Management Committee must endorse on behalf of the Partnership.
+This will include resourcing and in-kind support to undertake data identification and synthesis, program design, and Report Card publication.
+Financial contributions from partners are to be invoiced by the Partnership before October for each financial year as outlined in the table 1 below.